git-anshudubey/Kvizroom/README.md

-# Muhafiz – Advanced and Automated Proctoring Solution
+# Kvizroom – Advanced and Automated Proctoring Solution

-Muhafiz is an intelligent proctoring platform designed to simplify and secure online examinations using facial recognition, behavior monitoring, and integration with Google/Microsoft Forms.
+Kvizroom is an intelligent proctoring platform designed to simplify and secure online examinations using facial recognition, behavior monitoring, and integration with own test creation (earlier, we were embedding Google-form/Microsoft Survey to the test window).
 It empowers administrators to monitor test-takers and ensure exam integrity with minimal manual intervention.

 ## Features